faith7/Javascript_Projects/README.md

 # Javascript Projects

 This javascript project is to practice Javascript skills.
 The project is part of Udemy Class-Modern JavaScript The Complete Course.
 Html, Css, Javascript are used.
+Html and Css files were given as default files.
 For more information, visit [here](https://www.udemy.com/modern-javascript-the-complete-course-build-10-projects/).

 # Program Environment